ursstotz/CSIbanRestService/README.md

 ## Azure Deployment
 With CI/CD configured:
 1. Commit and push to the `main` branch.
-2. GitHub Actions will build and push the Docker image to ACR.
+2. The workflow in `.github/workflows/ci-cd.yml` builds and pushes the Docker image to ACR.
-3. The workflow deploys the container image to your Azure Web App.
+3. The same workflow deploys the container image to your Azure Web App.

 ### Verify Deployment
 ```bash